Forest Health

 - Project locations vary depending on the New Mexico Forest Action Plan and landowner interest throughout the state.

-- Projects are considered on a “first come, first serviced” order, but selection is subject to batching based on NM Forestry Division priorities and available funding.
+- Projects are considered on a first-come, first-serviced order, but selection is subject to batching based on New Mexico Forestry Division priorities and available funding.

 Concerned about the health of your trees?